purpletreesoftware/PurpleTreeSoftware.Network/README.md

 # PurpleTreeSoftware.Network
-Network Client and Server for sending messages in UWP applications
+Network Client and Server for sending messages in .Net C# UWP applications

 At a reference to your project